 The second component of a people-first attitude is personalizing and connecting with customers.
 Like the “professionalism” and “patience” segments of the 3 important qualities of customer service, a people-first attitude centers around creating a long-term relationship between your company and each customer.
 To foster these relationships, the best companies find ways to personalize their customers’ experiences.
 Ideally, these ways, while meaningful, aren’t expensive.

 One opportunity for personalization – and my favorite option – is through client gifts.
-Regardless of when you give it, a personalized gift is a physical representation of your attitude towards your customers.
-As a result, it should show that you care about them as an individual, understand their interests, and value their support.
+Regardless of when you give it, a personalized gift is a physical representation of your appreciation for your customers.
+It shows that you care about them as an individual, understand their interests, and value their support.
 Below are a few of my tried-and-true favorite gift ideas.

 - Custom office items: Not only will a custom tumbler, candy jar, or office supply show you care.
 It’s also something they can use every day.